Kennedy Roberts

 Kennedy Roberts (born 17 June 1962) is a politician and diplomat from Grenada.
-He has served as a member of the Senate of Grenada, and has been cultural attached to that nation's embassy in Cuba.
-He was born in Petite Martinique to Conrad and Cora Roberts, and is a member of the New National Party.
+He has served as a member of the Senate of Grenada, and has been commercial attached to that nation's embassy in Cuba.
+He is currently an Ambassador with responsibility for the UN Sustainable Development Goals.
+He was born in Petite Martinique to Conrad and Cora Roberts, and is a member of the National Democratic Congress.
 He is married to Nikoyan Roberts and is the father of two children.